stencila/stencila/README.md

 ## 🚴 Roadmap

 Our general strategy is to iterate horizontally across the feature set, rather than fully developing features sequentially.
-We're less likely to find ourselves painted into an architectural corner with this approach.
+This will better enable early user testing of workflows and reduce the risk of finding ourselves painted into an architectural corner.
 So expect initial iterations to have limited functionality and be buggy.

-We'll be making alpha and beta releases of `v2` early and often across all products (e.g. CLI, desktop, language bindings).
+We'll be making alpha and beta releases of `v2` early and often across all products (e.g. CLI, desktop, SDKs).
 We're aiming for a `2.0.0` release by the end of Q3 2024.

 🟢 Stable • 🔶 Beta • ⚠️ Alpha • 🚧 Under development • 🧪 Experimental • 🧭 Planned • ❔ Maybe